zalando/restful-api-guidelines/naming/Naming.md

     /carts/1681e6b88ec1/items
     /carts/1681e6b88ec1/items/1

-[C] Consider Using  Nested URLs When the Access Pattern Allows
+{{ book.could }} Consider Using  Nested URLs When the Access Pattern Allows

 If a sub-resource is only accessible via its parent resource, consider using a nested URL structure: